Speed Up WordPress: 30 Proven Tips

 Even though you upload the videos to the YouTube system, it will cause the site speed to decrease.
 To prevent this, it would be a good decision to add the DEFER feature to your videos.

-In this regard, we can recommend you the themes on the mythemeshop.com website.
+In this regard, I can recommend you the themes on the mythemeshop.com website.
 These themes with good speed optimization will serve your purpose to a great extent.

 WordPress plugins with bad code structure cause server-based bloat.
 Of course, you need to use various plugins.
 However, be careful to use plug-ins as fast as you can.
 In particular, examine whether plugins have clean coding.